top of page

 Step 2: Child Led session

-Your child’s assessment session is designed to be child-led, playful, and affirming.
-The environment is thoughtfully prepared with sensory tools, toys, objects of interest, and opportunities for movement, creating an inviting space that supports authentic engagement.
+Your child’s assessment session is held in your home and designed to be child-led, playful, and affirming, including sensory tools, toys, objects of interest, and opportunities for movement, to support authentic engagement.
 Nat comes prepared and ready to deep dive into your child's special interests and favourite topics of conversation.

 Using the MIGDAS-2 approach, Nat observes and interacts with your child in ways that honour their natural communication style and ways of being, rather than relying on rigid or structured testing formats.